JoshMcguigan/opc-gateway/README.md

 # opc-gateway

-OPC Gateway exposes data from an OPC-UA server via a REST API.
+OPC Gateway exposes data from an OPC-UA server via HTTP and WebSocket APIs.

 ## Run